KandV008/project-bragi/README.md

 | :-: | :-: | :-: | :-: | :-: | :-: |
 | Id | Code | Title | Promotional Image | Discount | Concerned Products |

+##### Order
+Order is the result of doing a shopping in the application that contains all the information related to a purchase.

 #### :busts_in_silhouette: Type of Users

 In the application there are 2 different type of user: